larryknaebelobsidian/kingdom/book/The Theocratic Kingdom Book/manuscript.md

+---

 # Notes on "The Theocratic Kingdom"

 These are notes (mostly quotations) on George N. H. Peters great work "The Theocratic Kingdom".

----

-# The Theocratic Kingdom
+## The Theocratic Kingdom

-Peters, George N. H. 1952. _The Theocratic Kingdom_.
-Grand Rapids, MI: Kregel Publications.

 ISBN 0-8254-3540-4